spencerkingman/spenking-music/_posts/1000-02-03-savage-baggage.markdown

 Crawl around the network on my face
 How to be alive and leave no trace?
-Perfect skin, check me in, hop the gate
+Perfect skin, cut me in, hop the gate
     CAPTCHAs on each arm
     Tell 'em we mean no harm
     To the farm